apaz-cli/apaz-cli.github.io/blog/Gags.md

 porn, and when they don't monitor their partner and check in.
 In these situations, harm was likely to be caused anyway.
-It can't really be said that the gag caused it, perhaps it increased the likelihood, but something was probably going to happen eventually anyway.
+It can't really be said that the gag caused it, perhaps it increased the likelihood, but something was probably going to happen eventually.

 I am interested in what people think about this.
 There are infinite perspectives in any such discourse, and I am curious about the shape of